 Neem is one of the most commonly used herbs in natural hair care.
 It is one of the herbs that I encountered when I started my research on the benefits of herbs on natural hair.
-As you will see from this article, neem is among the 35 herbs that we recommend for hair care.
-The name neem is derived from the Sanskrit word ‘nimba’, meaning sprinkler of nectar.
+As you will see from this article, neem is among the herbs that we recommend for hair care.
+The name Neem is derived from the Sanskrit word ‘nimba’, meaning sprinkler of nectar.
 The botanical name of neem is Azadirachta indica.
-Naturally grown in tropical and semi-tropical regions, the fruits and seeds of the tree are the sources of neem oil.
-Traditionally, neem has been used to treat various skin and scalp conditions, reduce swelling and inflammation, get rid of parasites, and help with many other illnesses.
+Naturally grown in tropical and semi-tropical regions, the fruits and seeds of the tree are the sources of Neem oil.

 Is neem good for natural hair?
 Neem has been used for centuries as a natural cure for the scalp and hair problems.
 Neem has antioxidant properties that protect the hair and skin from harmful UV rays, pollution, and other environmental factors.
 The herb contains vitamins and fatty acids that improve and maintain healthy hair growth.
 Neem contains an abundance of biologically active ingredients and has many medicinal properties.
 It’s not just the leaves that are useful, but the tree’s seeds, roots, and bark also contain important compounds that have many medicinal and beauty properties.

-In this article, we will go over the benefits of neem on natural hair and how to use neem in your hair care routine.
+In this article, we will go over the benefits of Neem on natural hair and how to use this herb in your natural hair care routine.
 As always, the information we share is based on the author’s experiences and research that has been done.
 Always do a patch test before going full-blown on any home remedy.

 Benefits of Neem Oil for Hair and Scalp